1955 Yuba–Sutter floods

 1955 flood in California, U.S.

-From December 16 to 25, 1955, a devastating flood event struck portions of California, located in the United States.
-The floods, which were triggered by heavy rainfall and a levee break on the Feather River, resulted in the direct deaths of 74 people and left damages that totaled an estimated $150 million (1955 USD); they were one of the costliest flooding event ever recorded in the state of California.
-The floods are commonly known as the Yuba–Sutter floods due to the areas where extensive damage was produced, notably in Yuba and Sutter counties.
+From December 16 to 25, 1955, devastating flooding struck portions of California.
+It was caused by heavy rainfall and a levee break on the Feather River, and directly resulted in the deaths of 74 people, leaving damages of an estimated $150 million (1955 USD), one of the costliest floods ever recorded in California.
+The floods are commonly known as the Yuba–Sutter floods as there was extensive damage in Yuba and Sutter counties.

-The floods were described as "the worst in the history of northern California"; thousands of people were forced to evacuate due to the flooding.
-The floods have been compared to those that happened in 1986 and 1997.
+The floods were described as "the worst in the history of northern California"; thousands of people were forced to evacuate.
+They have been compared to those of 1986 and 1997.
 Recovery and rescue efforts were widespread with over 2,000 volunteers working to help repair leaking levees and helicopters transporting residents away from flooded areas, notably Yuba City.

 Cause

 In the first two weeks of December, a flow pattern over portions of north California was in a west to northwest direction, which let multiple storm systems move through coastal areas.
 These storms, while relatively weak, helped soak soil and fill streams, which directly contributed to flooding at the end of the month.
 Hydraulic mining was also noted as a potential cause for the eventual flood; mining eroded hillsides and shifted normal waterways.
 Additionally, an ineffective system of levees located in the Shanghai Bend area directly contributed to the floods.
 Due to geography of the area, several large floods have impacted the region in the 50 years before and after the 1955 floods.